-Understandably, a negative review on Google can drive your business’ potential customers away.
-It makes sense for you to want to remove a Google review if it is negatively impacting your reputation.
+Understandably, negative Google reviews can drive potential customers away.
+It makes sense for you to want to know how to remove a Google review if it is negatively impacting your reputation.

-- Also: 63.6 percent of consumers say they are likely to check online reviews on Google before visiting a business — more than any other review site.
+- 63.6% of consumers say they are likely to check reviews on Google before visiting a business location — more than any other review site.

-- Furthermore, 21 percent agree that Google reviews are one of the most important factors in their search for a local business, ranking them as more influential than price estimates, proximity, and even search engine results pages (SERPs).
+- 21% agree that Google reviews are one of the most important factors in their search for a local business, ranking them as more influential than price estimates, proximity, and search engine results pages (SERPs).

 How to Delete a Google Review (that You Posted)

 Anyone with a Google account can write reviews for places they’ve visited.
-These reviews appear on Google Maps, as well as on a business’ Google listing.
+These reviews appear on Google Maps as well as on the business’s Google listing.